 What Else Is Important in Choosing a Power Scooter?

 While performance and maneuverability are the most important factors to consider when purchasing a scooter, the assembly process, weight and number of components affect how easy the scooter is to build and maintain.

-Most of the scooters weigh at least 100 pounds after they are put together, with single components that can weigh almost half of the total weight.
-This is important for elderly users or those assembling the scooter on their own to consider.
+Most of the scooters weigh at least 100 pounds after they are put together, and single components can weigh almost half of the total weight.
+The assembled weight is important for elderly users or those assembling the scooter on their own.
 Look for a product that has a weight consistent with your physical abilities.

-Each scooter has a heavy-duty battery that is installed in the unit.
-Most of the batteries weigh at least 20 pounds.
+Each scooter has a heavy-duty battery that is installed in the unit, and most weigh at least 20 pounds.
 Since you may have to replace the battery multiple times over the life of the scooter, this figure is important.
-Lightweight batteries that weigh less than 20 pounds are easy to remove and replace.
+Batteries that weigh less than 20 pounds are easy to remove and replace.